jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 JSON is a DSL where its domain is the ability to represent data in hierarchical structures while maintaining a human-readable form.

 ## And Many More
-[The complete guide to (external) Domain Specific Languages](https://tomassetti.me/domain-specific-languages/) lists 19 external DSLs, some of which I mentioned as well.
+[The complete guide to (external) Domain Specific Languages](https://tomassetti.me/domain-specific-languages/) lists 19 external DSLs, some of which I mentioned here as well.

-# Some of my Domain-Specific Language Experiences
+# My Domain-Specific Language Experiences
-Even with this substantial list of examples, opportunities for DSLs and Interpreter implementations are usually few and far between.
+Even with this substantial list of DSL examples, opportunities for DSLs and Interpreter implementations are usually few and far between.
 Interpreter is not an [Essential Design Pattern](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).
 It’s a more narrowly focused pattern that addresses more narrowly focused situations.

 ## I Implemented It Once
 I have designed and implemented the Interpreter design pattern only once in my career.
 We couldn’t believe how well it worked.
 Our DSL was simple, but it was highly effective for our needs.
 And even then, I sort of stumbled into the DSL backwards.
 I will provide more details in a subsequent blog.